ncatlab/nlab-content/pages/443.md

 * $\mathcal{V}$-categories with [[zero object]], _arbitrary_
   (co)[[products]] are [[biproducts]]

 is remarkable.
-This was probably first noticed by Dana May Latch, in the 20th century, for the category of $\mathcal{V}$ of complete [[suplattices]].
+This was probably first noticed by [[Dana May Latch]], in the 20th century, for the category of $\mathcal{V}$ of complete [[suplattices]].